papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/hrmp-channels/overview.md

 #### Step 1 - Fund Sovereign Account {: #init-fund-sovereign-account }
 <!-- <a id="init-fund-sovereign-account"></a> -->

-The sovereign account for parachain 2500 on the relay chain must be funded so it can take care of any XCM transact fees.
+The [sovereign account](https://github.com/polkadot-fellows/xcm-format/blob/10726875bd3016c5e528c85ed6e82415e4b847d7/README.md?plain=1#L50){target=_blank} for parachain 2500 on the relay chain must be funded so it can take care of any XCM transact fees.

 Use Polkadot.js Apps UI to connect to the relay chain and transfer funds from your account to the parachain 2500 sovereign account.
 ![](/polkadot-ecosystem-docs-draft/images/build-on-polkadot/hrmp-channels/hrmp-channels-3.webp)